 The view point at 'Paradise' owes its name to the fantastic panoramic views of the Nagelfluhkette national park, the Vorarlberg (Austrian region) and the Swiss Alps.
-We continue to Oberstaufen, where guests can enjoy a wide array of health and recreational activities, and above all the high quality up-market hotels and restaurants.
+We continue to Oberstaufen.
+Visitors love the wide range of health offerings and leisure activities available here, as well as the quality and quantity of exceptional hotels and restaurants.

 From Oberstaufen we first come to the Großen Alpsee lake, then to Immenstadt - an old royal city with a castle, many lovely squares and tourist attractions.
 Via Sonthofen and Bad Hindelang we approach the most winding road in Germany: the Oberjoch pass road, which dates back to the Middle Ages.

 The Oberjoch pass was an important trade route over the Alps.
 In the year 1662, the pass road saw the transportation of 15,850 barrels of salt (each barrel weighing circa 280 kg / 600 lbs) with no fewer than 300 horses working the road each day.
 That was major traffic for its time and led to regional prosperity.